SapnaKatoch/Covid19-Detection/README.md

 # Datset:
 Kaggle X-Ray Chest Images - https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia

-# There are three folders:
+# There are two folders:

-Covid 19 : using CNN and image detection to detct the Covid patient.
+1. Covid 19 : using CNN and image detection to detct the Covid patient.
-classification: To classify the negative and positive images of Covid patient.
+2. classification: To classify the negative and positive images of Covid patient.

 --- step-by-step to run code
 1. Classify the positive and negative images of Covid patient